nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-info">
-Note: The tag has to be made first before you can add it into a contact.
+**:information_source: Note:** The tag has to be made first before you can add it into a contact.
 </div>

 * Adds a `TAG` to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​